KhoiBui/KhoiBui.github.io/_posts/2016-11-06-Week-Eleven.md

 <h2>What will you do next week?</h2>

 Work on Project 5 and get ahead in my classes, hopefully.
+Although I did a lot better than I expected on the first exam for this class, I can't say the same for other classes.
+Bombing the first exam in any class is a huge demotivator for the rest of the semester.

 <h2>Tip of the Week</h2>

 [LetterBoxd](www.letterboxd.com) is a great avenue for discussing/reviewing movies online.
 Although I don't personally write reviews for movies I've seen, I always enjoy reading what others have to say about them.